 Typical Light Conditions Pilea peperomioides Receive in Their Native Habitats

 Pilea peperomiodes are native to regions of southwestern China, including the Himalayan foothills.
-Here, the plant grows in damp, rocky areas of the forest floor, where it enjoys dappled light and shade.
+Here, the plant grows in damp, moderate temperatures, in rocky areas of the forest floor, where it enjoys dappled light and shade.

 Direct sunlight rarely penetrates the forest canopy for long periods.
 This mix of light and shade can be replicated indoors by sites that receive bright indirect or filtered light.